 We’ve got some helpful tips for staying positive and calm as summer comes to a close and those back-to-school tasks start to pile up.

-It’s also a great idea to sit down with your child—especially younger children—the night before school starts and walk them through what that first day will look like so they can be as mentally prepared as possible.
+It’s also a great idea to sit down with your child—especially younger children—the night before they go back to school and walk them through what that first day will look like so they can be as mentally prepared as possible.

-At least one week before school starts, make sure your child is going to bed earlier and waking up at the same time they will need to wake up for school.
+At least one week before your child heads back school, make sure your they are going to bed earlier and waking up at the same time they will need to wake up for school.
 This will help them and you get back into a solid sleep routine so that everyone is guaranteed a good night’s sleep.

 To help with this, you don’t need to play school with them at home and practice flash cards, give spelling tests, or assign homework.
 But a simple yet impactful step you can take is to read with them or to them.
 Reading to your child or giving them the set time to read quietly every day can make a huge difference.
 If that is something your family already does, try and switch it up with some trips to the library so the kids are presented with new book options.
 It also gives them a chance to practice inside voices and good body basics that tend to go out the window during the craziness of summer vacation.